voxpelli/node-promised-retry/README.md

 * **try** – returns a Promise that will be resolved with the successful attempt or rejected if the retries were aborted due to the result of `options.retryDelay()` or because the retry instance was ended.
 * **end** – ends the Retry mechanism completely.
 Useful for ensuring a graceful shutdown.
 * **reset** – resets the Retry mechanism.
-Used in response to an event that eg. indicated that the connectin the Retry mechanism managed to established has errored out.
+Used in response to an event that eg. indicated that the connection the Retry mechanism managed to established has errored out.
 Will not result in a retry automatically.
 That has to be done manually if one wants one right away.

 ## Lint / Test